-In my doctoral thesis I'm exploring competence related to end-of-life care and communication about dying and death from a new public health perspective using a combination of quantitative and qualitative research, such as longitudinal participatory action research, qualitative interview studies, instrument validation, survey studies, and causal inference.
+In my doctoral thesis I explored competence related to end-of-life care and communication about dying and death from a new public health perspective using a combination of quantitative and qualitative research, such as longitudinal participatory action research, qualitative interview studies, instrument validation, survey studies, and causal inference.

 A primary ambition of high-quality end-of-life (EOL) care is to enable people to be involved in, and make decisions for, their own care.
 Discussing issues related to the EOL in advance, known as EOL conversations, can serve as preparation for future decision-making and may increase the likelihood of value-concordant care.
 These conversations have been suggested as particularly relevant in the residential elder context, which is one of the major EOL care providers in Sweden today.

 Even though older people are generally positive to discuss their preferences for the EOL, the topic is rarely addressed in residential care homes.
 Care staff can play a key role in initiating EOL conversations with residents and relatives.
 However, previous research has identified a multitude of barriers for EOL conversations and highlighted a need for staff competence-building.

 I have taught service development, implementation, and evaluation in the course Leadership for nurses at the department of Learning, Informatics, Management and Ethics (KI).
 I have previously taught statistics and research methods at the department of Psychology, Stockholm University.